Tiierr/Tiierr/README.md

 ### What about ME
 - 🔭 I’m currently working on Geetest
 - 🌱 I’m currently learning Rust
-- 👯 I’m looking to collaborate on Python and Rust
-- 💬 Ask me about Anything!
+- 💬 Ask me about Anything!ust
 - ⚡ Fun fact: Boring!